kore4lyf/notes/bsv_blockchain_notes/bitcoinInfrastructure.md

 The unlocking scripts used in transaction inputs may only contain PUSHDATA operations, as defined by the formal grammar above.

 Currently, the following 5 opcodes are disabled: OP`_`2MUL, OP`_`2DIV, OP`_`VER, OP`_`VERIF, OP`_`VERNOTIF.

+### Numeric Value Size Rule
+For a byte sequence to validly represent a numeric value, the length of the byte sequence must be less than or equal to 750,000 bytes.
+A byte sequence that is larger than this is a valid byte sequence but is not a valid numeric value.

+Note that while some operations require parameters to be valid numeric values, they may produce byte sequences which are not valid numeric values (for example, OP_MUL may produce a byte sequence which is too large to validly represent a numeric value).